eduairet/net-core-test/README.md

     }
     ```

--   And test it using it's route
+-   And test it using it's route or if you're using `swagger` you can test it there